maciejolszanski/maciejolszanski/README.md

 ## Hi there 👋

 I am a Python enthusiast.
 I am happy to see you on my GitHub.
 Please take a look at my profile.

-:loudspeaker: <b>I am currently looking for a job as a Data Engineer so I would really appreciate any offers :D</b> :loudspeaker:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) My LinkedIn](https://www.linkedin.com/in/maciejolszanski)